 However, the earliest text described as kabbalah, The Sefer Yetzirah, usually translated as The Book of Creation, cannot be dated with any certainty.
 It may have appeared before the Common Era, say in the 2nd or 1st century BCE.
 Sigil II in The Angel of Secrets is named after this text.

 One key concept that appears in The Sefer Yetzirah is the mystical power of language and letters.
 Here we learn that the twenty-two letters of the Hebrew alphabet fall into three categories: twelve ‘single’, seven ‘double’ and three ‘mother’ letters.
 In Sigil I there are twelve parts; in Sigil II there are seven; in Sigil III there are three parts and in Sigil IV the story unfolds in twenty-three chapters, because there is a legend about a missing letter… I’m not saying any more!

-Sigil III: The Book of Illumination has been named after The Bahir, a kabbalistic text that was first published and circulated around 1176 CE in Provence, France.
+Sigil III: The Book of Illumination has been named after The Bahir, a kabbalistic text first published and circulated around 1176 CE in Provence, France.
 It was printed in Amsterdam in 1651 and later editions followed in the 18th and 19th centuries.
 Many kabbalists ascribe the content to a famous first-century mystic.
-So, as is often the case with kabbalah, we are told that the wisdom has a much older provenance than the manuscript or printed text we hold in our hands.
+As is often the case with kabbalah, we are told that the wisdom has a much older provenance than the manuscript or printed text we can hold in our hands.